 The use of near-patient test and mHealth rapid diagnostic technology is a solution for aiding therapeutic differentiation: intuitive in-clinic, home or over-the-counter (OTC) drug activity monitoring methods for therapy guidance being the main differentiators.

-As an experienced contract manufacturing organisation (CMO), Abingdon Health is helping global pharmaceutical partners cement their therapeutic market ambitions through the use of lateral flow immunoassays.
+As an experienced contract manufacturing organisation (CMO), Abingdon Health is helping global pharmaceutical partners cement their therapeutic market ambitions through the use of lateral flow immunoassay companion diagnostics.
 Further opportunities arise with the addition of the AppDx Smartphone reader platform.
 A customisable and modular approach that turns the phone in your pocket into a diagnostic test reader.

 These technologies offer a variety of testing and monitoring solutions owing to their flexibility in being able to offer qualitative, semi-quantitative or quantitative results and detect different markers in a variety of sample types.